omani/readium-js-viewer/README.md

 * User data (current location + annotations) are patched to the server instead of simply being saved in localstorage
 * UI and other minor changes

-Note: Only Readium's cloud reader has been used in this project.
-(I.e. The chrome app and cloud reader lite have not been touched or maintained with the updates.)
+Note: Readium's cloud reader has been the sole focus of this project.
+(I.e. The chrome app and cloud reader lite have not been maintained or tested.)

-See ( https://github.com/readium/readium-js ) for more extensive information relating to this project.
+See ( https://github.com/readium/readium-js ) for more extensive information relating to the original project.

 ## Prerequisites